PMET-public/module-data-install-graphql/README.md

 			},
 			.....

-**dataInstallerDataPacks**: Will retrieve a list of all data packs installed.
-It can return all of the information that the other logging queries will return, but it's likely that `datapack` and `add_date` will be the most important data.
+**installedDataPacks**: Will retrieve a list of all data packs installed.
+It can return all of the information that the other logging queries will return, but it's likely that `datapack_name` and `add_date` will be the most important data.
-The value of `datapack` will depend on how the data pack was installed.
+The value of `datapack_name` will depend on how the data pack was installed.
+If the data pack included a `datapack_info.json` file with the correct data, that name will be retrieved.
+Otherwise the full name of the data pack will be used.
 If it was added by module name, then that value will show the name (`MagentoEse_VerticalDataHealthBeauty`).
-If it was added by specifing a data path, then that value will show (`datapacks/deployed/vertical-data-frescopa`).
+If it was added by specifing a data path, then the last value in the path will show (`datapacks/deployed/vertical-data-frescopa` would return `vertica-data-frescopa`).

 *example:*